Category Archives: Mediawatch

 Well, these’ll never sell.

 I’m a big fan of sour beers.
-I like what they do to my brain, in terms of their inherent deliciousness.
-But also — and I say this as a bartender, host-of-tastings, and general observer of the business — part of the fun is what they do to the brains of other people.
+I like what they do to my brain, in that they’re (often) delicious (to me).
+But I also like what they do to the brains of other people — speaking as a bartender, host-of-tastings, and general observer of the business.
 Nothing more efficiently upends a newbie’s naïve understanding of “what beer is”,1 and nothing seems so capable of making professionals spout nonsense.
 After a few recent articles and tasting sessions,2 I just want to take a moment to defend sour as a character and as a category.

 Continue reading “Sour”